The Trauma and Critical Care Symposium is designed to review state-of-the-art information about the diagnosis and

 To provide a fine balance between the multiple facets of care encountered, the Symposium runs joint sessions in the morning and specialty sessions in the afternoon.
 In joint sessions, problems common to all specialties caring for trauma and critically ill surgical patients are explored.
 In the specialty sessions, the topics presented are related more specifically to anesthesiologists or surgeons.
 Among the highlights of the Symposium are debate sessions and expert panels that discuss real-life cases and seek audience participation.
 The education delivered is exciting, readily applicable and memorable.

-This Symposium provides in-depth and cutting-edge information in the field of critical care and trauma.
+This Symposium provides in-depth and leading-edge information in the field of critical care and trauma.

 - Establish priorities in resuscitation of trauma patients